Multicentury changes in ocean and land contributions to the climate-carbon feedback

 Mahowald, Natalie M.; Randerson, James T.; Lindsay, Keith; Munoz, Ernesto; Doney, Scott C.; Lawrence, Peter; Schlunegger, Sarah; Ward, Daniel S.; Lawrence, David; Hoffman, Forrest M. (John Wiley & Sons, 2017-01-23)Using the Community Earth System Model, we explore the role of human land use and land cover change (LULCC) in modifying the terrestrial carbon budget in simulations forced by Representative Concentration Pathway 8.5, ...

-Friedlingstein, Pierre; Cox, P.; Betts, R.; Bopp, Laurent; von Bloh, W.; Brovkin, V.; Cadule, P.; Doney, Scott C.; Eby, Michael; Fung, Inez Y.; Bala, G.; John, Jasmin G.; Jones, C. D.; Joos, Fortunat; Kato, T.; Kawamiya, M.; Knorr, W.; Lindsay, Keith; Matthews, H. D.; Raddatz, T.; Rayner, Peter; Reick, C.; Roeckner, E.; Schnitzler, K.-G.; Schnur, R.; Strassmann, K.; Weaver, Andrew J.; Yoshikawa, C.; Zeng, Ning (American Meteorological Society, 2006-07-15)Eleven coupled climate–carbon cycle models used a common protocol to study the coupling between climate change and the carbon cycle.
+Friedlingstein, Pierre; Cox, P.; Betts, Richard A.; Bopp, Laurent; von Bloh, W.; Brovkin, V.; Cadule, P.; Doney, Scott C.; Eby, Michael; Fung, Inez Y.; Bala, G.; John, Jasmin G.; Jones, C. D.; Joos, Fortunat; Kato, T.; Kawamiya, M.; Knorr, W.; Lindsay, Keith; Matthews, H. D.; Raddatz, T.; Rayner, Peter; Reick, C.; Roeckner, E.; Schnitzler, K.-G.; Schnur, R.; Strassmann, K.; Weaver, Andrew J.; Yoshikawa, C.; Zeng, Ning (American Meteorological Society, 2006-07-15)Eleven coupled climate–carbon cycle models used a common protocol to study the coupling between climate change and the carbon cycle.
 The models were forced by historical emissions and the Intergovernmental Panel on Climate ...